arskqz/Slots-Rosvopeli/README.md

 # Slots-Rosvopeli

-Small slots ( Yksikätinen rosvo ) game made with qml / javascript.
+Small slots ( Yksikätinen rosvo ) game made with QT 6.8.1 qml / javascript.

 It has fun qml animations and oc art drawn in ms paint.